liweijiang/academic-personal-website/content/authors/admin/_index.md

 <!-- > *I'm evermore thankful to people who have mentored me in the past and at present.
 Thus, for undergrads who are interested in my work and want to take a stab at research, feel free to reach out to me.* -->

-> *I'm forever thankful to people who have mentored me in the past and at present.
-Thus, for undergrads interested in my work and who want to take a stab at research, feel free to reach out to me.*
+> *I'm forever thankful to the people who have mentored me in the past and at present.
+Thus, feel free to reach out to me for undergrads and junior researchers who are interested in my work and want to take a stab at research.*

 <!-- I've reserved 1 hour per week to provide feedback on PhD applicantions in my relevant field from **underrepresented communities**.
 Feel free to contact me via email.* -->